redhat-cip/software-factory/docs/submitpatches.rst

 ticket number on Redmine.
 This way, when you submit your change for review, the ticket will see its status updated to "In Progress"; when the change is merged the ticket will be closed automatically.
+The following keywords are supported:

+* bug/Bug
+* issue/Issue
+* fix/Fix
+* close/Close
+* Related to/Related-To (this will not close the bug upon merging the patch)

 .. _publishchange: